doanthevu1910/ams-house-price/README.md

 - Multiple linear regression could perform better for cases where distance to multiple hotspots is included

 # Further research
-- Rent prices instead of house price (more data available)
+- Rent price instead of house price (more data available)
 - Other cities of the Netherlands
 - Factor in more parameters (altitude, condition)
 - Try to update the model in real time (AWS)